Kaufman-Lab-Columbia/DBOpt/README.md

 DBOpt is licensed with an MIT license.
 See LICENSE file for more information.

 ## Referencing
-If you use ClustSim for your work, please cite with the following:
+If you use DBOpt for your work, please cite with the following:

 Hammer, J.L., Devanny, A.J. & Kaufman, L.J.
 Bayesian optimized parameter selection for density-based clustering applied to single molecule localization microscopy.
 Commun Biol 8, 902 (2025). https://doi.org/10.1038/s42003-025-08332-0